cristianbass01/Explainable-AI-Project/journal/tasks.md

 ** Make backend

-** When doing binning add an option to the UI to enable and disable it for the user study
+** When doing binning add an option to the UI to enable and disable it for the user study ** Make one hot encoding of categorical features and revert before returning the json with a counterfactual